-Within 20 working days from the completion of each stage of earthworks, a Geotechnical Completion Report (GCR) prepared by suitably qualified engineering professional must be provided to the satisfaction of Council to confirm the suitability of the site for the intended development.
+At the completion of each stage of earthworks, a Geotechnical Completion Report (GCR) prepared by suitably qualified engineering professional must be provided to the Council to confirm the suitability of the site for the intended development.
 The GCR must include (but not to be limited to):

 - (a) Earthworks operations (e.g. excavations, filling works, replacement of unsuitable materials etc);

 - (b) Retaining wall and reinforced earth slope construction;

 - (c) Settlement monitoring;

 - (d) Testing;

 - (e) Inspections;

-- (f) Statement of professional opinion;
+- (f) Statement of professional opinion; and

-- (g) Certified as-built plans; and
+- (g) Certified as-built plans.

-- (h) Details and plan showing development restriction zones

-The GCR must also provide justification on soil expansivity, foundation design parameters, and settlement criteria defined in the SMP have been met.
+The GCR must also provide justification on soil expansivity, foundation design parameters, and settlement criteria defined in the SMP (as per Condition 12) have been met.
 The GCR must be provided to the satisfaction of the Council.